TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.client.rst

                            source_address=None, *, context=None, \
                            check_hostname=None, blocksize=8192)

-   A subclass of :class:`HTTPConnection` that uses SSL for communication with secure servers.
+   A subkundi of :class:`HTTPConnection` that uses SSL for communication with secure servers.
 Default port is ``443``.
 If *context* is specified, it must be a :class:`ssl.SSLContext` instance describing the various SSL options.